Model Convo: Ryan Hauser

 Mosquito Coast is a fairly straightforward, albeit agonizing allegory about hubris and utopia.

-Master and Commander: The Far Side of the World is about small, intense communities of discovery and creativity — a “society of explorers,” to use Michael Polanyi’s phrase.
+Master and Commander: The Far Side of the World is about a small, intense community of discovery and creativity — a “society of explorers,” to use Michael Polanyi’s phrase.

 The Way Back is about escaping the planned society — about the price of freedom and man’s ability to adapt in hostile terrain.